7 No-nonsense paths to grants for Hispanic small business owners

 Finding grant opportunities available for Hispanic small business owners can be tricky, but they do exist.

 Some websites may try to grab your attention by appearing to offer grants, but their disclaimers soon make it clear that they’re actually providing loans, financial counseling, venture capital programs, private equity, contracts, business capital advances or other options that do not include grants.
+These may be good options so don’t discount them, but make sure you know what you’re signing up for.

 Some funding sources restrict Hispanic awards to not-for-profit organizations.
 Others offer grants to local governments that use the money to provide “technical assistance” to Hispanic-owned businesses.